EEHarbor/low_nospam/readme.md

 ## Low NoSpam Library

-The Low NoSpam Library will be loaded on Sessions Start, so it will be available throughout EE using `$this->EE->low_nospam`.
+The Low NoSpam Library will be loaded on Sessions Start, so it will be available throughout EE using `ee()->low_nospam`.
 The library stores an internal data array with data to send to the NoSpam service.
 Available methods:

 ### get_services()